morphonets/SNTmanuscript/Fig02/README.md

 	1. _Diagram>Layout>Circle (Grouped...)_ and choosing  _radius=400; Top-level=4; Mid-level=7; Sort mid-level compartments by weight_
 	2. _Diagram>Layout>Parallel Edges_

 To generate panel 2C from GUI (i.e., to perform the instructions [multigraphs.py](multigraphs.py) on the GUI), please follow the following steps:

 1. Open Reconstruction Viewer: (In Fiji: *Plugins>Neuroanatomy>Reconstruction Viewer*)
 2. In the newly *RV Controls* window, click on the *Neuronal Arbors* button and choose *Load from Databse>MouseLight...*, typing in the Id of the cell, e.g. `AA0100`.
 You may want to restrict the import to the axonal arbor only
-3. Wait for the neuron to load, and choose *Create Annotation Graph...* from the *Measure* button
+3. Wait for the neuron to load, and choose *Create Annotation Graph...* from the *Measure* button (NB: If you have many cells loaded, select the cell imported in the objects list to ensure the command does not take into account other cells)
 4. Type in the following settings:
    - Metric: `tips`
    - Threshold: `2`